josephmoresena/Rxmxnx.PInvoke.Extensions/README.md

   <summary>IsLiteral&lt;T&gt;(this Span&lt;T&gt;)</summary>

   Indicates whether the given `Span<T>` instance represents a literal or hardcoded memory region.

+  **Note:** This function is currently available only on Windows, Linux, and macOS.
   </details>
 - <details>
   <summary>IsLiteral&lt;T&gt;(this ReadOnlySpan&lt;T&gt;)</summary>

   Indicates whether the given `ReadOnlySpan<T>` instance represents a literal or hardcoded memory region.

+  **Note:** This function is currently available only on Windows, Linux, and macOS.
   </details>

 - <details>